 To get started, parents and carers can visit the Diabetes in Schools website and fill out the Tell a School form: https://www.diabetesinschools.com.au/#form

-Schools who are interested in participating in ‘Level 3’ Individualised Skills Training will need to be registered with the program and request the training via the school principal.
-Where possible staff will need to complete Level 1 and Level 2 training prior to undertaking Level 3.
+Schools who are interested in participating in ‘Level 3’ Individualised Skills Training will need to be registered with the program and request the training via the school principal or Authorised School Staff member.
+Staff will need to complete Level 1 and Level 2 training prior to undertaking Level 3.

 Level 3 will be delivered face-to-face by health professionals (where appropriate the clinical treating team) and will be rolled out nationally in some states from March 2020.